 Salerno and Rome Train Stations

-The Salerno station has five platforms, with service coming from major cities in the north and further south.
+The Salerno station has five platforms, with service coming from major cities in the north and further south of Italy.
 There are buses to and from the Amalfi Coast stop near the train station, which is in central Salerno.

 See below for details on traveling from Rome to Salerno by train.